Movement of Spiritual Inner Awareness

 The Movement of Spiritual Inner Awareness (or MSIA) is a 501(c)(3) non-profit religious corporation, incorporated in California on June 25, 1971.
-Before incorporation, the group was founded in California in 1968 by John-Roger (formerly Roger Delano Hinkins).
-The church has about 5,000 active students in 32 countries, mainly the United States.
+The group was founded in California in 1968 by John-Roger (formerly Roger Delano Hinkins).

 History and teachings

 MSIA teaches an active meditation technique known as Spiritual Exercises (SEs).
 Chanting specific sacred Sanskrit words internally is part of SEs.
 In this aspect MSIA SEs are similar to Transcendental Meditation (TM) practices.
 MSIA also offers its students a twelve-year study support subscription called Soul Awareness Discourses.
 Discourses are seen as an opportunity for individuals to connect inwardly with their own Divinity, each according to their desire and intention.
 Topics covered expose students to the teachings of MSIA and educate them to stay focused on their individual spiritual practices and service to others.
 Both initiatory tones and personal discourses are deemed sacred to each student individually and are not shared.

 The Founder, John-Roger (formerly Roger Hinkins) died on October 22, 2014.
 His successor, John Morton directs the group.
 Both have been referred to as the "Traveler".

 MSIA considers itself a church in very few traditional senses of the word.
 A deeply ambivalent attitude towards traditional "religiosity" characterizes the "Movement."
 While it is legally incorporated as a church and provides tools and techniques for Soul transcendence for those who are looking for them, it prohibits members from evangelizing; it spreads primarily by word of mouth.
 MSIA has no program of building churches or other buildings, giving it similarities with other 'churches without walls.'
 It ordains ministers, but ordains no one to preach or teach, only to be of service.
 Service choices are determined entirely individually.
 MSIA has only vague and wide guidelines here.

 Soul Transcendence, as defined by MSIA, is the process of becoming aware of yourself as a soul and as one with God.
 MSIA considers that its teachings draw primarily on the ministry of Jesus Christ ("The Christ Consciousness is the spiritual line of energy undergirding MSIA"); teachings also include elements of Buddhism, Taoism, Judaism, and the Sant Mat/Radhasoami tradition.